RedTurtle/redturtle.prenotazioni/README.rst

 Scheduling cleanup
 ------------------

-The package provides a console script named ``cleanup_pending_bookings``.
+The package provides a cleanup script at ``src/redturtle/prenotazioni/scripts/cleanup_pending_bookings.py``.
-After buildout, schedule it with cron using your instance environment.
+After buildout, schedule it with cron using your instance environment and run it through ``bin/instance``.

 Cleanup rules are configured per ``PrenotazioniFolder`` through the ``Pending bookings cleanup`` behavior and are disabled by default.
 If a folder has not enabled these behavior options, that folder is skipped.

+Example of usage (cleanup every day at 01:30):
+30 1 * * * bin/instance -OPlone run src/redturtle.prenotazioni/src/redturtle/prenotazioni/scripts/cleanup_pending_bookings.py --commit >> /path/to/logs/cleanup_pending_bookings.log 2>&1

+For a dry-run, without deleting any booking, just omit the ``--commit`` flag:
+30 1 * * * bin/instance -OPlone run src/redturtle.prenotazioni/src/redturtle.prenotazioni/scripts/cleanup_pending_bookings.py >> /path/to/logs/cleanup_pending_bookings.log 2>&1

 Recommended production setup: